Retrieval-Augmented Hierarchical in-Context Reinforcement Learning and Hindsight Modular Reflections for Task Planning

-We also present the results obtained using different LLM backends in Figure~\ref{fig:gpt}.
-It can be observed the GPT-4 can indeed bring significant performance improvement for simpler environments like ALFWorld and Webshop.
+We also present the results obtained using different LLM backends in Fig.~\ref{fig:gpt}.
+It can be observed that GPT-4 can indeed bring about a significant performance improvement for simpler environments such as ALFWorld and Webshop.
 The reason for this improvement is that GPT-4 has better knowledge about the world because it is trained on more and newer data than GPT-3.5.
 In other words, tasks in ALFWorld, a household environment, and Webshop, an online shopping environment, can be completed with general human skills and knowledge, while questions in HotpotQA require the agent to search for the information.
 Furthermore, we can observe that \texttt{GPT-3.5 with GPT-4 HMR} can outperform \texttt{GPT-3.5}, which further demonstrates the importance of reflection.
 Another interesting finding is that \texttt{GPT-3.5 with GPT-4 HMR} can outperform \texttt{GPT-4} in HotpotQA, indicating that better LLMs do not necessarily lead to better performances in decision-making tasks.